How to make export declarations and get goods through the UK border.

 You need to register on:

-Arrange for the goods to be taken to the port or location you named in the export declaration.
-Include the invoice and any licences or certificates for the goods.
+The goods must be taken to the port or UK border location named in the export declaration.

 The goods may be held up at customs, for example if: